Studies in English

 Deficiencies of complemet system.

-Colloquium (place and time will be announced in due time)
+Colloquium (exact date, place and time will be announced in due time)

 Immunity in infection and antigen-antibody reactions (Part I)